Summit Creek Planting

 About the place

 Summit Creek is a tributary of the Malheur River that provides critical habitat for bull trout, redband trout, and other native fish and wildlife species.
-The Prairie City Ranger District have implemented a large scale restoration project along the creek, this planting will contribute to the overall restoration of the area by enhancing native vegetation along the creek to provide shade and cool water for native fish, improving ground water storage capacity and increasing wildlife habitat.
+The Prairie City Ranger District of the Malheur National Forest has implemented a large scale restoration project along the creek.
+This planting will contribute to the overall restoration of the area by enhancing native vegetation along the creek to provide shade and cool water for native fish, improving ground water storage capacity and increasing wildlife habitat.
 ONDA volunteers will be planting willow, dogwood, and other native plant species.

 Since 2014, ONDA has helped the forest to implement a variety of ambitious, multi-year projects restoring key fish habitat on headwater streams, including past work along Summit Creek.